fannyvln/express-auth-server-starter/README.md

 Once `.env` is saved you can run `npm start` to start the server.

 ### Installing and Running the Client-Side Application
-If you want to interact with the API in the browser, a client-side application is needed.
-[React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a client-side React & Redux application built just for that purpose.
+If you want to be able to interact with the API in the browser, a client-side application is needed.
+[React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a React & Redux application built just for that purpose.
-To get it installed and running you have two options.
-The first option is to initialize and update the git submodule which comes included with the API and is located at the client directory.
+To get it installed and running, you have two options.
+The first is to initialize and update the git submodule which comes included with the API (located at the client directory).
 To do that, open up a new terminal tab or window and navigate to the root of the project.
 Then simply run:
 ```bash
 git submodule ini